 The blonde woman pacing up and down in front of them was rubbing her thin gold chain as though she were counting rosary beads.
 Tilly was indeed a mature woman, Christine observed.
 Although she had a breezy countenance about her; flitting from one side to the next like an indecisive teenager.
 However there was no doubting that Tilly was a new mother.
 The lack of sleep showed up like crescent moons underneath her eyes, and judging by her heaving chest she was still actively breast-feeding, as well.

-’Stop this!
-What am I now?
-A mind-reader?
+‘Stop this Christine!
+What am I now – a mind-reader?
 I’m here for a different purpose’

 “Yes it is what I do,” Christine replied her cheery smile hiding a sudden bout of self-consciousness.